Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Block Malicious Emails with Spam Filter

 Generally, when you mark an email as spam, it moves into a spam folder where it eventually gets deleted.
-You may not want to risk opening the email to unsubscribe because it (e.g., a link to unsubscribe) could allow access to a virus or other malware.
-Marking an email as spam also usually means that the sender will be blocked from sending more emails, or future emails from the sender will be automatically marked as spam or deleted (i.e., moved to the trash).
+You may not want to risk opening the email to unsubscribe because it (for example, a link to unsubscribe) could allow access to a virus or other malware.
+Marking an email as spam also usually means that the sender will be blocked from sending more emails, or future emails from the sender will be automatically marked as spam or deleted.

 Report Persistent Unwanted Marketing Messages